masonmiller11/missables_tracker/README.md

 So if you were to start a playthrough of say, *Tales of Vesperia*, you'd search for a template of that game created by another user (or add one yourself).
 You would then start a new playthrough based off that template and check items off as you progress.

+## Frontend Repository
+You can find the frontend of this project [here](https://github.com/masonmiller11/missables_tracker-frontend).

 ### Setup